 The following criteria applies to Carriage Houses as regulated within the Building Type Summary: Residential chart.
 Carriage Houses are categorized as Accessory Units and are subject to the "Permitted Uses by Transect" outlined in the Building Function section of the code.
-Residential uses within Carriage Houses are subject to the approval of the City of McKinney Fire Department.
+Residential uses within Carriage Houses are subject to the approval of the City of McKinpay Fire Department. proval of the City of McKinney Fire Departme

-- Corner carriage units directly accessible from a side street may be habitable.

-Interior carriage units not directly accessible from a fire lane are prohibited from being used as dwelling units, unless adequately sprinklered and fire-protected as determined by the City of McKinger Fire Department. by the City of McKinney Fire Department.
+- Corner carriage units directly accessible from a side street may be habitable. - Interior carriage units not directly accessible from a fire lane are prohibited from being used as dwelling units, unless adequately sprinklered and fire-protected as determined by the City of McKinney Fire Department.